oneapi-src/oneDPL/documentation/library_guide/kernel_templates/single_pass_scan.rst

 global memory and each output element is written to exactly once in global memory.

-As this algorithm uses inter-work-group communication, it must be run on a device that supports strong forward progress guarantees, such as the `Intel® Data Center GPU Max
+As this algorithm uses inter-work-group communication, it must be run on a device that supports strong forward progress guarantees, such as the `Intel® Data Center GPU Max Series
 <https://www.intel.com/content/www/us/en/products/details/discrete-gpus/data-center-gpu/max-series/products.html>`_.

 A synopsis of the ``inclusive_scan`` function is provided below: